Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 export default Private;
 ```

-## Creating Protected Routes
+## Create Protected Routes

-As we know that Landing Page and Public Page are public which means that anyone can access them ,but private page is accessible to the persons who are authenticated .Lets make a simple Authentication system .
+As you know, Landing Page and Public Page are public, meaning anyone can access them.

+But, Private Page is only accessible to authenticated users.

+Let's create a simple Authentication system.

-In App.js,do the following modifications:
+In `App.js`, do the following modifications:

 ```js
 import react from "React";